 Related: Top-Rated Mickey Mantle Rookie Cards

-Here’s a rundown with the top five Lou Gehrig cards to be on the lookout for, along with investment advice for the next few years.
+Here’s a rundown of the top five Lou Gehrig cards to look for, along with investment advice for the next few years.

-Given his sudden passing, there’s an obvious lack of signed cards from later years, and earlier editions do tend to get the majority of the attention.
+Given his sudden passing, there’s an apparent lack of signed cards from later years, and earlier editions tend to get most of the attention.

 1933 Lou Gehrig DeLONG #7

-We’ll begin with a card that is immensely valuable, for a number of reasons.
-The Delong set was the only one ever to be issued by the company, and they’re seen as some of the rarest from the decade.
+We’ll begin with a precious card for several reasons.
+The Delong set was the only one to be issued by the company, and they’re seen as some of the rarest from the decade.

 Related: Best Ted Williams Baseball Cards

-It features a black-and-white die-cut image of Gehrig set against an illustrated stadium backdrop, with a bright blue background.
-His name and team are listed in red letters on a yellow segment at the bottom.
-Given the age, it’s no surprise to find that it’s prone to a range of condition-based issues, such as problems relating to toning and centering.
+It features a black-and-white die-cut image of Gehrig set against an illustrated stadium backdrop with a bright blue background.
+His name and team are listed in red on a yellow segment at the bottom.
+Given the age, it’s no surprise that it’s prone to a range of condition-based issues, such as problems relating to toning and centering.

 1933 Lou Gehrig Goudey #160

-The 1933 Goudey set has two Gehrig cards, numbered #92 and #160 respectively.
-They’re both seen as his RC for many collectors, and they have the same design on the front.
+The 1933 Goudey set has two Gehrig cards, numbered #92 and #160.
+They’re both seen as his RC for many collectors and have the same design on the front.

-There’s an illustration of Gehrig with a bat held aloft, along with a pale blue background and a rough red shape for the floor.
-His name is found at the top, and there’s a ‘Big League Chewing Gum’ logo found at the bottom.
+There’s an illustration of Gehrig with a bat held aloft, a pale blue background, and a rough red shape for the floor.
+His name is found at the top, and a ‘Big League Chewing Gum’ logo is found at the bottom.
 The second card in the set is more expensive, although both are worth a fair amount when looking at higher PSA grades.

 1934 Lou Gehrig Goudey #37